 Recalling his first humble experiences of being on a film set when he was “the one carrying metal equipment boxes around”, Asif realised working in film was his calling when he saw that people around him “would freeze during a problem.
 That was when I woke up!
 I knew I could solve the problem.
 If I have a deadline it works for me, it leads to me getting nervous energy.
-I enjoy pressure situations, on set I operate at eighty to ninety percent, whereas I think in everyday situations I’m at fifty percent.”
+I enjoy pressure situations, on set I operate at 80 to 90% percent, whereas I think in everyday situations I’m at 50%.”

 During his time at the Royal College of Art (RCA) he would shoot on rolls of 16mm film and Asif touched on how technology has moved on since.
 “I still use the same techniques I did back in the day which is to plan scenes in advance before turning over.
 The danger of digital is the temptation to shoot loads and then think in the edit.
 If you can plan ahead I think it’s always better.”

 His RCA graduation film The Sheep Thief was inspired by an old bible story Asif was told at primary school, which he reimagined in an Indian setting.
 Set and shot in India, Asif was determined to make the film his way despite resistance from many quarters that might have seen a less strong minded personality cave in to pressure.
 When looking for advice on how to best work with the non-professional actors he wanted to cast from the streets, there was only one person who sprung to mind.
 “I managed to get Ken Loach on the phone and he gave me a 15 point list on how to get an authentic performance.”